Exploring the Top 10 Most Hated NBA Players 2024: The Controversial Court

 Draymond Green

 Draymond Green’s aggressive and often confrontational style of play has put him on the radar of many NBA fans.
-He’s been involved in several on-court skirmishes and has occasionally been accused of dirty play.
+He’s been involved in several on-court skirmishes and occasionally accused of dirty play.
 His outspoken nature off the court doesn’t help his case either.

 Ben Simmons